ChristinaRaichel/Data_projects/DE/AWS_DE/Readme.txt

- create analytics bucket, set it as target in glue studio--parq,snappy compression create db_analytics in athena, add it to target of glue stdio (create database db_youtube_analytics;) give a tabke name to create, add partition keys give iam role
+ create analytics bucket, set it as target in glue studio--parq,snappy compression create db_analytics in athena, add it to target of glue stdio (create database db_youtube_analytics;) give a table name to create, add partition keys give iam role

 10. Visualising using quicksight-std version